tydeno/Ploto/README.md

 |ChiaPlot 4 | Q:\ | SATA SSD | 1810 GB | 3
 |ChiaPlot 5 | J:\ | NVME SSD PCI 16x | 465 GB | 1

-So there will be 8x Plot jobs running in parallel with defined wait time in minutes betwen jobs on each disk and the same Disk.
+So there will be 7x Plot jobs running in parallel with defined wait time in minutes betwen jobs on each disk and the same Disk.
-Drive J:\ will never see more than 3x Plots in parallel as defined by -MaxParallelJobsOnSameDisk 3
+Drive Q:\ will never see more than 3x Plots in parallel as defined by -MaxParallelJobsOnSameDisk 3

 When a job is done and a temp drive becommes available again, PlotoSpawner will spawn the next jobs, until it has spawned the amount you specified as -InputAmountToSpawn or it reaches it max cap.